Air Canada enRoute Film Festival

 The Air Canada enRoute Film Festival was an annual film festival of short films hosted by Air Canada and its in-flight magazine enRoute.
-Films are shown as in-flight entertainment as well as screened theatrically in Toronto, Montreal and Vancouver.
+Films were shown as in-flight entertainment as well as screened theatrically in Toronto, Montreal and Vancouver.

 Background

 The festival began in 2007.
 The festival had a different jury each year consisting of film industry professionals including famous actors, writers, directors and producers.
 The festival's purpose was to generate exposure for emerging filmmakers.
 The last year the festival was in place was 2016.

 2007

 2007 Jury: Atom Egoyan, Piers Handling, Robert Lantos, Donald Sutherland, Denise Robert, Patrick Huard, David La Haye, Torill Kove, Paul Gratton, Geoff Pevere and Hussain Amarshi.